SixSq/old.sixsq.github.com/_posts/products/slipstream/4000-01-01-product-slipstream-paas.md

                 </h1>
             </div>
             <div class="col-md-8 col-2-text">
-                <h2>Take Full Advantage of the Cloud</h2>
+                <h2>Where Does SlipStream Fit In?</h2>
-                <p>SlipStream is a Platform as a Service (PaaS) solution, supporting all major cloud solutions (i.e. IaaS).
-By providing the underlying software infrastructure, PaaS reduces organizational costs by minimizing the effort involved with the traditional application development and deployment model, and SlipStream goes even further than standard PaaS models.
+                <p>SlipStream is a Platform as a Service (PaaS) solution, supporting all major cloud solutions, i.e. <a href="http://media.sixsq.com/blog/tackling-cloud-jargon">IaaS solutions</a>.
+By providing a ready-made  software infrastructure, SlipStream reduces organisational costs by reducing the effort involved with the traditional application development and deployment models.
+In fact, SlipSteam goes even further than standard PaaS models.
 The level of automation SlipStream delivers can provide impressive return on investment (ROI).
-Integration of SlipStream saves considerable amounts of engineering time, application deployments are less error-prone and much more repeatable, allowing customers to release more frequently, reduce time-to-market and overhead.
+Integration of SlipStream saves considerable amounts of engineering time, application deployments are less error-prone and much more repeatable, allowing customers to test and release more frequently, reduce time-to-market and overhead.
                 </p>
                 <center><a class="btn btn-primary btn-lg" role="button" href="/products/slipstream/tryme">Try Me &raquo;</a></center>
             </div>